karved/Milllion-Song-Viz-Anal/README.md

-We downloaded the following
-The MXM dataset provides lyrics for 237,662 MSD tracks.
-The lyrics come in bag-of-words format: each track is described as the word-counts for a dictionary of the top 5,000 words across the set.
-We use the MXM dataset as a supplement to the MSD dataset for lyric analysis.

 ### Data Analysis

 **network_algs.ipynb** : It requires `edges.csv` and `nodes.csv` from an earlier step.
 It tests 3 community detection algorithms and constructs `nodes_with_clusters.csv` using cluster assignments to optimize modularity.
 It can be run in Google Colab or locally, e.g. via VSCode.